 The complete institutionalisation of horseracing and breeding activities in Turkey dates back to 1950, when the Jockey Club of Turkey (TJK) was founded.

 TJK was granted authority for its activities in horse racing and breeding as a non-profit and public benefit organization in 1953.
 Since then, TJK is the only organization in Turkey authorised to organize horse races and pari-mutuel betting.

-Today, TJK conducts its activities in horse racing, breeding and pari-mutuel betting at nine racecourses, one training center, seven stud farms and covering stations and over 2,800 off-course betting shops.
-These activities provide employment for 240,000 people.
+Today, TJK conducts its activities in horseracing, breeding and pari-mutuel betting at 10 racecourses, one training center, seven stud farms and covering stations and over 2.800 off-course betting shops.
+These activities provide employment for 240.000 people.

 Gazi Derby, the top event of Turkish Racing, has been organised on the last Sunday of June uninterruptedly since 1927.
-It is considered to be the most prestigious race for thoroughbreds and offers over 2 million TRY to the winner.
+It is considered to be the most prestigious race for thoroughbreds and offers a total purse 6.3 million TRY.